Home

 malecon havana cuba

-The seawall stretches around the Bay of Havana
+The Malecon stretches around the Bay of Havana

-Construction actually began in the early 1900s, when America had control of Cuba after the Spanish-American War.
+Construction actually began in the early 1900s.
 Today it is the main arterial road carrying endless traffic and supplies from one end of the city to the other and then out to the suburbs.

 Cruising the famous seafront, you can see that it is now being restored building by building in the area known as Central Havana.